Julius Goldwater

-Julius A. Goldwater (09 February 1908 - 11 June 2001) was an American Buddhist clergyman noted for his services to Japanese Americans during the period of internment during World War II.
+Julius A. Goldwater (9 February 1908 – 11 June 2001) was an American Buddhist clergyman noted for his services to Japanese Americans during the period of internment during World War II.

 Early life

 Goldwater was born in Los Angeles to Benjamin Goldwater and Ray Etta (née Michaels).
-His family, who originally spelled their name Goldwasser, were prosperous merchants of Russian and German Jewish descent who came to California with the Gold Rush and established Goldwater's department store.
+His family, who originally spelled their name Goldwasser, were prosperous merchants of Polish and German Jewish descent who came to California with the Gold Rush and established Goldwater's department store.
 Julius was a first cousin of Barry Goldwater, who would later be a five-term U.S. senator for Arizona and the Republican candidate for president in 1964.

 Goldwater's mother intended for him to become an observant Jew, but she died when he was two years old, and his brief stint in Jewish Sunday school "didn't take".
 As a teenager he was fascinated by diverse strains of spirituality, including Sufism, the occultism of Manly P. Hall, Advaita Vedanta, and the Pentecostal revivals of Aimee Semple McPherson.

 Discovery of Buddhism

 Though curious about Eastern religion, Goldwater paid little attention to Buddhism until he and his father relocated to Hawaii in the 1920s.
-Here he encountered Buddhist teachers including the British convert Ernest Shinkaku Hunt, the Japanese bishop Yeimyo Imamura, and the Chinese monk Taixu.
+Here he encountered Buddhist teachers including the British convert Ernest Shinkaku Hunt, the Japanese bishop Yemyo Imamura, and the Chinese monk Taixu.
 Ernest Hunt made a particularly strong impression on Goldwater, telling him that Buddhism was "self-validating as you go along", unlike religions which required blind faith.
 Goldwater took refuge in Honolulu in 1928, becoming one of the earliest Jewish Buddhists in the United States.

 He married Pearl Wicker, a Lutheran, in a Jodo Shinshu ceremony in Hawaii.
 They would remain married for the next seven decades.

 After returning to California he was a member of a Jodo Shinshu temple in Little Tokyo, Los Angeles.
 He was popular with Nisei youth, organizing novel activities like dances.
 The Issei priests felt that he could play a valuable role in encouraging Nisei to regard Buddhism as compatible with American identity.
 Though not personally eager to ordain, he felt obligated to meet the need of the community, and therefore in the 1930s he went to Japan and was ordained as a Jodo Shinshu priest.
 He ordained again in another lineage in Hangzhou, China, spent time at a monastery, and received the Dharma name "Subhadra".